wangqiuoe/Utilities/PaperStarter/readme.md

 project in his terminal from any directory on his machine.
 We suggest you do the same.

 *Use*
 If your environment variables are set up properly, you should be able to run the command
-   >> paper_starter
+   paper_starter
-and it should start asking you questions related to how you want your paper formatted.
+in your terminal to start a new paper.
+If it starts asking you questions in the terminal, then things should be workign properly.
 Good luck!